PrateekPisat/CS6120-NLP/README.md

 **This assignment was built using Python 3.7.2 and on Ubuntu, which would be the recomended environment to run the code.**

+## Late Days

+I'll be using *ONE* late day for this assignment.

 ## Setup

 The required dependancies are included in the `deps` file. to install use `pip install -r deps`

 ## Structure

-Each question as assigned a folder. `/question_1` consists of just file.
+Each question as assigned a folder. `/question_1` consists of just one file.
 Every other folder consists of a `/train`, `/reports` and in some cases< br >
 a `/test` folder.
 These contain the training, generated reports and the test data respectively.
 Each folder has one file which contain a `main` function. < br >
 This is the driver program.
 List of driver programs for each folder: